Sahil5111/100DayChallenge/README.md

 064. deployed reactchallenge(tenzies)
 065. Breshanham line drawing algorithm
 066. Breshanham ellipse drawing algorithm
-067. Modified code to fetch images from Django API project and display images
+067. Modified code to fetch images from the Django API project and display images
 068. added logic to fetch image when the last image is reached (infinite scroll)
 069. Modified code so that data can be shared across different ports
-070. added code for breshanham circle drawing algorithm 071.
+070. added code for breshanham circle drawing algorithm
+071. --
 072. added code for cohen sutherland line clipping algorithm
 073. tried pywhatkit to schedule WhatsApp message
-074. tried pyehatkit to turn images to ASCII art
+074. tried pywhatkit to turn images to ASCII art
-075. Learned about webpack bundler and made a config to workd with three js via adding HTML loader and CSS loaders
+075. Learned about webpack bundler and made a config to work with three js via adding HTML loader and CSS loaders
 076. Made a rotating cube using three js
 077. added a bouncing sphere and directional light to the three js project
-078. added a cool lambo [asset](https://sketchfab.com/3d-models/2021-lamborghini-countach-lpi-800-4-d76b94884432422b966d1a7f8815afb5)
+078. added a cool Lambo [asset](https://sketchfab.com/3d-models/2021-lamborghini-countach-lpi-800-4-d76b94884432422b966d1a7f8815afb5)
-079. started new project and added all the required assets
+079. started a new project and added all the required assets
+080. completed solar system
+081. added rings to Saturn and Uranus and deployed project [check deployment here](https://63ad5bd7ce63a77a2ab59706--regal-marzipan-ccf6cd.netlify.app/)